backstrap/mathmodel/README.md

     export {dummy};

-Then your webpack config might have an entry spec like this, which impplements the default entrypoint rule plus one for our "render" entrypoint:
+Then your webpack config might have an entry spec like this, which implements the default entrypoint rule plus one for our "render" entrypoint:

     entry: {
       main: './src/index.js',